mohitha-1210/mohitha-1210/README.md

  ## ACHIEVEMENTS

-- I got selected in the top 40 teams for my project titled "NEX-GEN MED-SHIELD".
+- I got selected in the top 40 teams in the international conference conducted in our college for my project titled "NEX-GEN MED-SHIELD".

  ## 🛠️ My Tech Stack